Qlab-UDel/qlab/analysis/gjt-web-analysis/README.md

 # Steps of GJT Automation

 ## Step 1.
-* Set the working directory as the folder where the code is saved
+* Set the working directory as the folder where the script is saved (listed above)
-* Define the location of SPOLI and BLAST raw data files where it is saved on NAS
+* Define the location of SPOLI and BLAST raw data files where they are saved on NAS
 ```
 spoli_folder = '/Volumes/data-1/projects/spoli/raw_sl_data';
 blast_folder = '/Volumes/data-1/projects/blast/data/online_sl/blast_child';